From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators for Bayesian inference

-This section explores the application of neural operators as a surrogate in the Bayesian inference of the diffusivity field $m$ in the Poisson problem.
-Suppose that $u = F(m)$ solves the Poisson problem given $m$, and $F_{NOp}(m)$ is the neural operator approximation of $u$, where $NOp \in \{DeepONet, PCANet, FNO\}$ The inference problem is posed on the function $w\in W$ with $m = \alpha_m\exp(w) + \beta_m$ to ensure that the diffusivity is positive.
-The following sub-section presents the prior measure and synthetic data generation, followed by the sub-section on inference results.
+This section considers Bayesian inference of the diffusivity field $m$ in the Poisson problem using neural operators as surrogate forward models.
+For a given $m$, let $u=F(m)$ denote the finite element solution of the Poisson problem \eqref{eq:poisson}.
+The neural operator approximation is denoted by $F_{NOp}(m)$, where $NOp \in \{\text{DeepONet}, \text{PCANet}, \text{FNO}\}$.
+The inference problem is posed in terms of $w\in W$, with $m=\alpha_m\exp(w)+\beta_m$ used to enforce positivity of the diffusivity.
+The prior measure and synthetic data generation are described first, followed by the inference results.